PrumP/Online-Retail-Analysis/README.md

 7. CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 8. Country: Country name.
 Nominal, the name of the country where each customer resides.

-## Main Questions try to answer in the analysis
+## Main questions try to answer in the analysis

 * What are the products that sell together.
 * Which are the products having least sales, what products can be added that going to sell better.